anconprotocol/protocol-v1.5/README.md

 This document contains a proposal for managing the diverse set of technologies require to implement decentralize data unions using Ancon Protocol.

-We will explain the next version of the protocol, which includes removing the dependency of GraphSync, incorporating SQLlite APIs, Indexed DB, VFS and libp2p.
+We will explain the next version of the protocol, which includes removing the dependency of GraphSync, incorporating SQLite APIs, Indexed DB, VFS and libp2p.
 Additionally we will include separating the Dag Storage Nodes, Indexers and Merkle Trees consensus in Tendermint or Polkadot.

 ## Problem